sdp8483/joule_thief_breakout_boards/README.md

 * [RUT2012FR100CS](https://www.digikey.com/product-detail/en/samsung-electro-mechanics-america-inc/RUT2012FR100CS/1276-6170-1-ND/3969142): Current shunt

 ## Testing and Development
+Test results are avalible in the testing directory of this repository as an xlsm file.
+This file was created using MS Excel 2007.

 Assemble the joule thief circuit on a pcb with jumper wires.
-A reistor for the base of the NPN transistor is the only other component reqired.
-Adjust the resistance value to change the current draw of the device.
-Test results maybe avalible in the repository or in a linked blog article at a later date when testing is complete.
+A reistor for the base of the NPN transistor is the only other component reqired for the jouel thief curcuit.
+Adjust this resistance value to change the current draw of the device.
+Two of the INA180A4IDBVT breakout boards with a 0.1ohm shut were used to monitor the input current and LED current of the curcuit.
+These current sensors are powerd by an external power supply.
+A TEMT6000 light sensor was plased approximatly 25mm from the LED.
+To prevent external ambient light from impacting light measurements a paper tube was constructed with a black inside diameter and placed between the LED and light sensor.
+Five handheld multimeters were used to collect measurements.
+Their palcement and model is outlined in the xlsm file.
+An osiliscope was also used to observe transient signals, results were not captured.

 ## More
 That is all.
 If you have stumbled upon the repository and can offer any suggestions contact me through github.
 I used the pervous Multi LED Joule Thief as a